andwaitforit/aca-onsite-demo/docs/API_DOCUMENTATION.md

 ## Available Stocks

-The API supports the following stock symbols:
+The API starts with the following stock symbols (you can add/remove with the endpoints below):

 | Symbol | Company Name | Base Price |
 |--------|--------------|------------|